 3. Non-Surgical Procedures

-• Endoscopic Retrograde Cholangiopancreatography (ERCP): An endoscopic procedure used to remove gallstones from the bile ducts.
-While effective for bile duct stones, it does not address gallstones within the gallbladder itself.
+An endoscopic procedure to remove bile duct stones.
+Although it is very effective for bile duct stones, for gallstones within the gallbladder itself, it does nothing to resolve them.

 4. Dietary Changes

-• Low-Fat Diet: Avoiding high-fat and fried foods can help manage gallstone symptoms and prevent complications.
+Low-Fat Diet: Limiting your intake of high-fat and fried foods can be beneficial in reducing gallstone symptoms and keeping complications at bay.

 5. Natural Remedies